 For when your longings center on things such that sharing them apportions less to each, then envy stirs the bellows of your sighs.

-If only we would direct our longings upward, toward heaven, we would find that there would be no need for envy, because in heaven, the more there are who share (“the more there are who say ‘ours’” [Purg.
+If only we would direct our longings upward, toward heaven, we would find that there would be no need for envy.
+This is so because in heaven, the more there are who share (“the more there are who say ‘ours’” [Purg.
 15.55]), the more that each one possesses of the good, and the more love there is altogether:

 ché, per quanti si dice più lì “nostro”, tanto possiede più di ben ciascuno, e più di caritate arde in quel chiostro.
 (Purg.
 15.55-57)